sd816224/bcbc/README.md

 - users can RSVP/cancel the attending to the event

 ## further dev:

 - [ ] build CICD pipeline for ease of future development
   - find a better way to pass env variables rather than manually
+  - write test for all units.
 - [ ] taking paymeng function for shop
 - [ ] upgrade css/looking
 - [ ] let user to comment below the blog
 - [ ] periodiclly auto backup database.

+## answers need to find:
+- switch DEBUG to false
+- best practise to load staitc/media file form s3 bucket

 ---